-St. Catharines West SmartCentre (II) is a 111,000 square foot shopping centre that is situated on 11.14 acres at the intersection of Fourth Avenue (north side) and Louth Street in St. Catharines, Ontario.
+St. Catharines West SmartCentre (II) is a 120,000 square foot shopping centre that is situated on 11.14 acres at the intersection of Fourth Avenue (north side) and Louth Street in St. Catharines, Ontario.
 The centre is anchored by a 35,000 square foot The Brick store.
 Other national tenants include Michaels, Shoppers Drug Mart, Golf Town, Bouclair, Bulk Barn, and Wendy's.
-An additional 9,000 square feet of development potential remain.
 Directly across Fourth Avenue (on the south side) is St. Catharines West SmartCentre (I).